PWS ID# NJ1505004

 We are pleased to report that our drinking water meets all federal and state safety requirements.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 The Berkeley MUA routinely monitors for over 80 contaminants in your drinking water according to Federal and State laws.
-This table lists only detected contaminants, and shows the results of our monitoring from January 1st to December 31st, 2010.
+This table lists only detected contaminants and shows the results of our monitoring from January 1st to December 31st, 2020.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.

 Test Results